 - Inform employer, school and college (for a child that has lost a close relative)

-- Speak to the neighbours – give them your telephone number.
+- Speak to the neighbours – give them your phone number.

 - Turn off water, gas and electricity if the property is being left empty.

-- Arrange for telephone company to divert telephone to your own number.
+- Arrange for telephone company to divert calls to your own number.

 - Later on – you may wish to dispose of the deceased’s clothes or furniture – The Salvation Army or Help the Aged may be able to help.